Questions about Animal Use Protocol

 20. What do I have to do if I am using controlled substances in a study?

 All researchers wishing to use controlled drugs must submit to the Office of Controlled Substances a completed Application Form for an Exemption to use a Controlled Substance for Scientific Purposes.
 For more information and to download the form, please visit: https://www.canada.ca/en/health-canada/services/health-concerns/controlled-substances-precursor-chemicals/exemptions/application-form-exemption-use-controlled-substance-scientific-purposes.html

 It is required that controlled drugs be stored in locked cabinets and a written log be maintained with the date and amount used and the purpose of use.

 21. Where can I find information on the McGill Occupational Health and Safety Program?

 22. What do I have to do if I am collaborating on a project with a researcher from another institution?

 This depends on the type of collaboration.
 If the collaborative project only involves providing technological services and no animals enter the MNI Animal Care Facility (ACF), you must ensure that you have access to the approved AUP from the other institution.

-If the project involves procedures and/ or housing of animals at the MNI ACF, then the MNI PI has to provide an amendment to his/her approved protocol where available, or submit a new AUP for review to the home ACC.
+If the project involves procedures and/ or housing of animals at The Neuro ACF, then The Neuro PI has to provide an amendment to his/her approved protocol where available, or submit a new AUP for review to the home ACC.

-For both types you must ensure that the MNI ACC is provided with a copy of the approved AUP from the other institution.
+For both types you must ensure that The Neuro ACC is provided with a copy of the approved AUP from the other institution.